- Rocket Firmware

 The HD PVR Rocket is a high definition H.264 portable video recorder.
+The Rocket can record HD video either stand alone (to a USB thumb drive) or connected to a Windows PC.
 The Rocket can receive video from either HDMI or compenent video and will record up to 1080p30 onto an attached USB thumb drive.
 The Rocket is USB bus powered and can be powered by a USB port on your Xbox or Playstation game system.
 The Rocket has a built-in audio mixer which will take microphone audio and mix it with game audio so you can add game commentary to your game play recordings.

 The Rocket can also be connected to a PC, which we call the 'PC connected mode'.
 In this mode, recordings are made to the hard disk inside your PC and the USB thumb drive is not used.

 Do I need to connect the HD PVR Rocket to my PC to record?